 - What do future citizens of Denmark think ‘Danish values’ are?

 - Citizenship: Foreigners in Denmark could face interviews to test ‘Danish values’

 Since 2015, the Danish citizenship test (indfødsretsprøven), held twice annually, has consisted of 40 multiple choice questions on Danish culture, history and society.
-The pass mark on the real test is 32/40 – the equivalent of 16 out of 20 in our quiz.
+The pass mark on the test is 32/40.

 With the extra questions on Danish values now added to the test, the pass mark becomes 36/45.
 Additionally, at least 4 of the 5 Danish values questions must be answered correctly.